matijaSos/tiny-binner/testing.md

 # Testing results

 Tests were conducted on CARMA3 synthetic datasets consisting of 25 bacterias.
 Data is generated with different error models and read lengths.
-Correctness of LCA and MEGAN algorithms are compared.
+Correctness of LCA and MEGAN algorithms is compared.

 * 454-400bp